 Otis, a rural town surrounded by natural recreational activities, took advantage of a state clean energy grant to cover 96 percent of the cost associated with the $65,000 feasibility study.

-Town officials liked
+Town officials liked what they saw.

 Morris said that three wind turbines -- financing for only one is being proposed -- would be able to produce enough power for the entire town.